yuhrvfr/GettingCleaningDataProject/README.md

 #6 Use the script run_analysis.R

-Once you are positioned in the directory "UCI HAR Dataset" Make you have the script run_analysis.R to run
+Once you are positioned in the directory "UCI HAR Dataset".
+Verify you have the script run_analysis.R and run

 > source("run_analysis.R")

-The result file
+The result file:

  MyTidyResult.txt will be created under the directory "UCI HAR Dataset"